-The Court of Appeal upheld the first instance decision of HHJ Waksman QC, who, in reaching his decision, had considered previous authorities and refused to grant a stay on the basis that Cannon's counterclaims had already been determined and Cannon had contributed significantly to Primus' financial difficulties.
+The Court of Appeal upheld the first instance decision of HHJ Waksman KC, who, in reaching his decision, had considered previous authorities and refused to grant a stay on the basis that Cannon's counterclaims had already been determined and Cannon had contributed significantly to Primus' financial difficulties.

 Indigo v Razin